MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-instrument-application-for-telemetry-app-insights.md

 ---
 title: Creating custom telemetry events for the Event Log
-description: This topic describes how to add code to application objects that enables you to gather telemetry. ms.custom: na ms.date: 04/01/2020 ms.reviewer: na
+description: This article describes how to add code to application objects that enables you to gather telemetry. ms.custom: na ms.date: 04/01/2020 ms.reviewer: na